HeatherHillers/qfield_vegetation_monitoring/demo6_mapclick/README.md

 the setPlotId function of d6_searchbar then calls selectByIdentifier, which searches through the plotInput comboBox for an index with a label matching the plotId.
 It sets the selection by setting the currentIndex.
 This then triggers the onCurrentIndexChanged slot of plotInput, triggering the appropriate loading of all the tab widgets.

+## What's wrong with this plugin

+In the desktop qfield on Ubuntu, when I open the plugin, the attribute drawer does not appear.
+On ios, however, both the plugin and the attribute form are appearing.
+You can click on the plugin component and the attribute form will disappear, but it is not ideal.
+I haven't figured out how to fix that yet.